 Your surgeon will explain these risks to you and give you

 the chance to ask questions prior to the procedure.

 How to Prepare for Open Gallbladder Removal

-Your doctor will give you complete instructions on how best to prepare for surgery.
-These may include:
+Your doctor will give you complete instructions on the best

 - drinking a prescription solution that flushes

-- fasting (not eating or drinking) for four hours or more before surgery
+- fasting (not eating or drinking) for six hours

 - planning for a hospital stay in case of

 - showering using a special, antibacterial soap